swcarpentry/git-novice/episodes/01-basics.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Version control is like an unlimited 'undo'.
+- Version control record changes you make "step-by-step".
 - `Git` is a Version control software optimized for plain text files, like `.R` and `.Rmd` files.

 <!--